 About me

 Hello, I am a William H. Kruskal Instructor at the Department of Statistics, University of Chicago, where I am fortunate to work with Professor Matthew Stephens.
 I obtained my doctoral degree in Statistics at the University of Michigan, where I was fortunate to be advised by Professor Jonathan Terhorst and Professor Long Nguyen.
-Before coming to the University of Michigan, I graduated as the valedictorian of Hanoi University of Science, class of 2019.

 Here is a current version of my CV.